On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$

-with critical point $\crit(j)<\lambda$.
-We write $I_{0,\lambda}$ to specify which $\lambda$.
-This hypothesis sits just below the boundary of where Kunen's argument applies.
-It and strengthenings thereof have been studied by Woodin, Cramer, Dimonte and others, and an extensive structure theory has been developed with strong analogues to the Axiom of Determinacy; see \cite{woodin_sem2}, \cite{cramer}, \cite{dimonte}.
-Many others have also studied other large cardinal notions in this vicinity.
-Although $I_{0,\lambda}$ implies that the Axiom of Choice $\AC$ fails in $L(V_{\lambda+1})$, the hypothesis is usually considered assuming $\ZFC$ in the background universe $V$.
+The hypothesis $I_0$ sits just below the boundary of where Kunen's argument applies.
+It and strengthenings thereof have been studied by Cramer, Dimonte, Shi, Woodin and others, and an extensive structure theory has been developed with strong analogues to the Axiom of Determinacy; see for example \cite{cramer}, \cite{dimonte}, \cite{shi_higher_degrees} and \cite{woodin_sem2}.
+Many others have also studied large cardinal notions in this vicinity.
+Although $I_{0}$, witnessed by $j\in\mathscr{E}(L(V_{\lambda+1}))$, implies that the Axiom of Choice $\AC$ fails in $L(V_{\lambda+1})$, the hypothesis is usually considered assuming $\ZFC$ in the background universe $V$.
 However, $\AC$ will be mostly unimportant here, and we assume in general only $\ZF$.

-\begin{rem}[Standard extension] Using the results of \cite{cumulative_periodicity} or \cite{goldberg_even_numbers}, we will prove most of our results for arbitrary even ordinals $\lambda$, not just limits.
-This actually makes virtually no difference to the arguments, and moreover, the reader unfamiliar with \cite{cumulative_periodicity} can pretty much just replace every instance of ``even'' in the paper with ``limit'', without losing much.
-In \S\ref{sec:sharps} the argument differs a little more between the limit and successor cases, however.
+In this more general context, we make the following definition: